Dan7171/rl_for_curobo/projects_root/ros/workspaces/isaac_moveit_ws/README.md

 # QUICK REAME TLDR:
 ## MUST KNOW!
-1. IN ANY CHANCE TO CODE UDNER projects_root/ros/workspaces/isaac_moveit_ws, YOU MUST RE-BUILD THE PACKAGES.
+1. IN ANY CHANGE TO CODE UDNER projects_root/ros/workspaces/isaac_moveit_ws, YOU MUST RE-BUILD THE PACKAGES.
 DO THE FOLLOWING:

 ```bash
 # AFTER MAKING CHANGES IN CODE...